dmarciano/RandomStringGenerator/README.md

 # Random String Generator (RSG)
 A library from generating random strings based on a simple pattern language.

+## Features
+- Quick string generation (see [Benchmarks](#benchmarks))
+- Ability to specify a random number generator to use
+  - Library comes with two built-in classes: ```RandomGenerator``` and ```CryptoRandomGenerator```
+- Able to specify anything from single character strings to very complex patterns including letters, numbers, and symbols/punctuation
+- Tokenized pattern can be saved to a **.tok** file to be quickly loaded and/or shared

 ## Uses
 This library is used for generating random string based on a pattern or specific requirements, such as:
 - User ID's